ANL-CESAR/SimpleMOC/README.txt

 ===============================================================================

-By default, the program will run with a default set of inputs so that around 12 GB of memory is used on a node.
+By default, the program will run with a default set of inputs so that around 13 GB of memory is used on a node.

-A smaller problem, using only 900MB of memory, can be run using the "-s" command line option.
+A smaller problem, using only 1 GB of memory, can be run using the "-s" command line option.
 This problem is quite small, but may be useful for error checking on smaller systems with limited memory capacities.